Nicholas Donin

 Nicholas Donin (Nicolas Donin) of La Rochelle, a Jewish convert to Christianity in early thirteenth-century Paris, is known for his role in the 1240 Disputation of Paris, which resulted in a decree for the public burning of all available manuscripts of the Talmud.
-Latin sources referred to him as "Repellus," referring to his native La Rochelle.
+Latin sources referred to him as "Rupellus," referring to his native La Rochelle.

 Excommunication

 In 1225, Donin was excommunicated from the ghetto of Paris by Rabbi Yechiel of Paris.
 While the precise reason for his excommunication is not known, Yechiel himself claims that it was because Donin had become a Karaite, rejecting the authority of the Talmud along with the Rabbinic tradition of biblical exegesis.
 After ten years of living in excommunication, Donin was baptized into the Roman Catholic Church and joined the Franciscan Order.
 Other sources, however, claim that he converted well before meeting Rabbi Yechiel of Paris.

 Disputations

 Authority of Pope Gregory IX

 In 1238 Donin went to Rome, presented himself before Pope Gregory IX, and denounced the Talmud.
 Thirty-five articles against the Talmud were drawn up, which Donin charged with making virulent attacks on the Virginity of Mary and the divinity of Jesus.

 The Pope was persuaded that the accusations were true and dispatched to the authorities of the Church transcripts of the charges formulated by Donin, accompanied by an order to seize all copies of the Talmud and deposit them with the Dominicans and Franciscans.
-If an examination corroborated the charges of Donin, the scrolls were to be burned.
+If an examination corroborated the charges of Donin, the scrolls were to be burned, as they were an "insult to Christianity".